A guide to understanding anxiety and panic attacks, symptoms and treatment, based on my experiences.

 Practice mindful living: Mindfulness exercises are about living in the present moment to reduce stress and anxiety, by spending more time present to ourselves and our surroundings.

 Keep yourself distracted: Do something that will take your mind off your anxiety.
 You may find doing something to keep yourself distracted really helps such as baking, watching films, listening to music, playing games plus lots more.
 Keeping yourself distracted will stop you from focusing too much on your worries, and prevent your anxiety from taking over your thoughts.
+Please note: When keeping yourself distracted be careful not to use it as avoidance as this could worsen your anxiety in the long run.

 Physical activity: Regular exercise alleviates chronic anxiety and may reduce the frequency and severity of panic attacks.
 It doesn't have to be aerobic exercise it can be going for a walk at a slightly faster pace than usual, housework particularly hoovering and chores which make you build up a sweat.